nishuR31/Digital_Clock/README.md

 ## Contact

-For more information or to provide feedback, you can reach out to me on [GitHub](https://github.com/nishuR31).
+For more information or to provide feedback, you can reach out to me on [GitHub](https://github.com/nishuR31) or mail me on [nishanrajak7679@gmail.com](mailto:nishanrajak7679@gmail.com) .